CameronJRAllan/CameronJRAllan.github.io/_posts/2017-18-03-callback-hell.md

 ---
 layout: post
-title: Man vs. Asynchronous Execution (Javascript's Callback Hell)
+title: Man vs. Asynchronous Execution
 ---

 I spent the weekend before last at StudentHack V, trying to get some MS-8822's with attached light  and temperature sensors to relay it's data wirelessly back to our Node.JS instance.